 Post-Migration:

 When it comes to post-migration, there are a few things that you should do.
-Make sure the site is fully optimized for the new platform, which means adding meta tags and images where needed.
+Make sure the site is fully optimized for the new platform by adding meta tags and images where needed.
 You may want to update your social media profiles to reflect your new website URL and information.
 This will help keep people from getting confused or losing interest in what you have to offer.

 Track your rankings before, during, and after migration

 To see the full impact of a site migration, you need to track your rankings before, during, and after the migration.
-Nothing is worse than thinking that your SEO strategy has been successful when it was not.
-You want to be able to measure how much more traffic comes from your website after migrating platforms so that you can tweak things if needed.
+Nothing is worse than thinking your SEO strategy has been successful when it hasn’t.
+You want to measure how much additional traffic comes to your website after migrating platforms, so you can tweak things if needed.

 Check for crawl errors or 404-page errors

-404-page errors are one of the easiest ways for Google to detect something is wrong with your website.
-If you have a lot of errors on your site, this could cause problems with your SEO rankings.
-You want to make sure that you only have a few pages on your site that return 404-page errors and that they are not ranking in the top 10 spots for any keywords.
+404-page errors are one of the easiest ways for Google to detect that something is wrong with your website.
+If you have many errors on your site, it could affect your SEO rankings.
+You want to make sure that you have only a few pages on your site that return 404 errors and that they are not ranking in the top 10 for any keywords.

 Check Site Load Speed